 - The typed, printed, or stamped names of the Notary and witnesses.

-How to file a Quit Claim Deed in Louisiana (CC 517): All Quit Claim Deeds in Louisiana must be “filed for registry in the conveyance records of the parish in which the immovable is located.”
-In most parishes, the recording can be made at the Clerk of Court’s Office in the parish where the property is situated.
-However, some parishes have
+How to File: The completed deed must be filed for registry in the conveyance records of the parish in which the property is located.
+In most parishes, the recording can be made at the applicable Clerk of Court’s Office.